csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history.md

 canonicalUrl:
 ---

 _(No, ChatGPT didn't write this.
-I was inspired by someone on Reddit who used GPT to write an Epic Rap Battle, and I tried it, but no matter how much I tweaked the prompts I couldn't get a result I liked.)_
+I was inspired by Redditors who used GPT to write Epic Rap Battles.
+I tried it, but no matter how much I tweaked the prompts I couldn't get a result I liked.
+Their insults would stay at a pretty generic level, and GPT kept wanting to make them have some kumbaya moment at the end.)_

 ## Round One...
 BEGIN!